 Below the Class Activity diagrams, teachers can find detailed data on how individual students perform during the week.
 Once the Placement Test is completed, students are listed here based on the grade level at which they're working.
 If a student has not completed the Placement Test, an indicator Test Not Started/In Progress will be shown.

-1. This student's had 1 struggle task this week.
+1. This student has had 1 struggle task this week.

 Intervention Alert

 Sometimes you notice the red alert mark next to students' names.
-This alert means that a student has struggled with accuracy or Time in one or more tasks this week.
+This alert means that a student has struggled with accuracy in one or more tasks this week.

 If you want to know more about student intervention alerts, please check out this article.